 via Metal Tech USA

-Yet, in order for that to hold true for Steel, for example, it must be coated with metallic finishes such as G-90 or Galvalume, along with high quality paint finishes such as Kynar 500.
+Yet, in order for that to hold true for steel, for example, it must be coated with metallic finishes such as G-90 galvanized steel and Galvalume (zinc and aluminum coating), along with high quality paint finishes such as Kynar 500.
 With Zinc, as well as copper, that is not the case.

 With Zinc, it starts out dark, as in dark gray / near black and then changes to a patina light gray or bluish color.
 Zinc can also be painted virtually any color, which serves as a sacrificial layer prior to the patination process.

 Did you know?
-Thanks to Zinc’s naturally forming self-healing properties, it can provide years of virtually maintenance-free roof and building envelope protection
+Thanks to Zinc’s naturally-forming self-healing properties, it can provide years of virtually maintenance-free roof and building envelope protection

 The protective (patina) layer of Zinc is technically hydroxyl carbonate that will, over time, reform itself and thus eliminate blemishes or scratches.
 This is one, of a few reasons, why the market for Zinc will often sell pre-patinated Zinc roofing.

 Like most metals, Zinc is insect-proof, fire resistant, and mildew / fungus-proof.
 Zinc also benefits from being non-toxic.
 Because of its low to non-existence toxicity level, soft zinc is marketed as replacement for flashing material for all roofs.

+Did you know?
 Run-off water from Zinc is considered ‘clear’ or contaminant free, which most metals can’t readily claim.
 Thus, a zinc roof is a great option for homeowners interested in rain water collection.

 Like many other metals, zinc is fully recyclable.
 Plus, it will reflect solar radiant heat, as most metals do to some degree, which prevents the unwanted transfer of heat from the roofing material into the attic space.

 Moreover Zinc has even greater environmental value in that it takes less fuel to manufacture it, really to boil it and shape it into finished roofing product.